Mumbai City FC: 2021–22 season

-2022-23 season
+2022–23 season

-On 4 January 2023, on the back of the historic AFC Champions League campaign, and helping Mumbai reach the Durand Cup final in their maiden attempt, Mumbai City FC extended Buckingham's contract for 2 years, keeping him at the club till the end of 2024/25 season.

-This season, the club made a historic run at 2022–23 Indian Super League by becoming League winners for the second time with two games to spare.
-They broke records in that season with the most points (46), most wins (14), least defeats (2), most goals scored (54), most positive Goal Difference (33), most successful passes (9047), and longest unbeaten streak (18 matches) since ISL's inception.

-However, they were beaten by Bengaluru FC and East Bengal FC in the last two league games, followed by a third defeat to Bengaluru FC in the 1st leg of the semifinals, 0–1.
-Although they defeated them in the 2nd leg with a scoreline of 1–2 in regulation time and equaled them in an aggregate score of 2-2, they lost on Sudden Death in a score of 9–8, thereby finishing the hopes for another ISL trophy and becoming the first team to do the double twice but ending a highly successful league campaign.
+On 4 January 2023, Mumbai City extended Buckingham's contract for 2 years.
+The club made a historic run at 2022–23 Indian Super League by becoming League winners for the second time.
+They broke records with the most points (46), most wins (14), least defeats (2), most goals scored (54), goal difference (+33), and longest unbeaten streak (18 matches).
+However, they were beaten in the last two league games, followed by a third defeat to Bengaluru in the 1st leg of the semifinals.
+Although they defeated them in the 2nd leg with a scoreline of 1–2 in regulation time, they lost on penalties.

-Buckingham was highly credited with improving the performances of young Indian players and for the attractive brand of football that Mumbai played throughout the season.

 2023–24 season

 The club began the 23–24 season with the 2023 Durand Cup, where Mumbai were drawn in a group with Jamshedpur FC, Mohammedan SC, and the Indian Navy football team.
-Mumbai went on to win all three games of the group stage, but ended up losing in the quarter-final to eventual winners Mohun Bagan SG on 28 August 2023.

-Following their Durand Cup elimination, Mumbai's next match of the season came almost a month later in the 2023–24 AFC Champions League against F.C.
+Mumbai went on to win all three games, but ended up losing in the quarter-final to Mohun Bagan SG on 28 August.
+Mumbai's next match came in the 2023–24 AFC Champions League against F.C.
 Nassaji Mazandaran on 18 September 2023, where Mumbai were defeated 2–0.
-Mumbai played their first ISL match of the season on 24 September 2023 away against NorthEast United FC, winning 2–1 with a brace from striker Jorge Pereyra Diaz securing the win.
+Mumbai played their first ISL match on 24 September away against NorthEast, winning 2–1 with Jorge Pereyra Díaz securing the win.

-Mumbai's first home league match of the season came against Kerala Blasters FC, with Mumbai winning 2-1 with goals from Jorge Pereyra Diaz and Apuia.

-Buckingham's last match as Mumbai manager came on 6 November 2023, in a spririted 2–0 loss at home to Saudi Arabian team Al Hilal.
-Ten days later, on November 16, Mumbai confirmed Buckingham's departure from the club to go to Oxford United FC.
+Mumbai's first home match of the season came against Kerala Blasters, with Mumbai winning 2-1 with goals from Pereyra Díaz and Apuia.
+Buckingham's last match as Mumbai coach came on 6 November, in a 2–0 loss at home to Saudi club Al-Hilal.
+Ten days later, Mumbai confirmed Buckingham had departed the club to join Oxford United.